Eligibility Requirements - Crafton Hills College

 2. Have a valid Social Security Number.
 Students who qualify for AB540 status are not eligible for federal aid but may be eligible for California state aid.
 (See page 9 for more information.)

 3. Demonstrate financial need (for most programs).
-Financial need is defined as the difference between the cost of attendance (COA) at a school and your Expected Family Contribution (EFC).
-While COA varies from school to school, your EFC does not change based on the school you attend.
+Financial need is defined as the difference between the cost of attendance (COA) at a school and your Student Aid Index (SAI).
+While COA varies from school to school, your SAI does not change based on the school you attend.
 Some types of aid, such as some scholarships and loans, may not require a demonstration of financial need.

 4. Possess a high school diploma or valid equivalent.
 To be eligible for financial aid, you must have a High School Diploma, General Education Diploma (GED), or equivalent.
 Students who do not have a high school diploma or a recognized equivalent (e.g., GED) and who first enroll in a program of study on or after July 1, 2012, will not be eligible to receive Title IV student aid.
 Students would qualify for Title IV student aid under one of the ability-to-benefit (ATB) alternatives if the student completed those ATB alternatives and was enrolled in a Title IV eligible program prior to July 1, 2012.
 Those alternatives include the student passing an independently administered, approved ATB test or completing at least six-degree applicable units.